Garrowni/miniLearnTryGrow/README.md

 - Container Runtime --> needed to run the actual container --> ex/ containerd

+----What are labels and selectors used for?------
+- used by service to identify pods
+    - even if a pod is deleted and a new pod is spun up the ip will change by label wont.

 --------Different types of services in k8s---------
 - cluster ip mode
     --> only exposed within cluster